 Councillor John Fareham, Chairman of the Pearson Park Trust and Project Steering Group said:

-“As a council we are committed to investing in cultural regeneration and it’s projects like the restoration of Pearson Park that will help to put Hull on the map a world-class destination, bringing investment, jobs and prosperity to the city.”
+“The council remains committed to the investing in cultural regeneration and the restoration of Pearson Park, alongside the countless other projects taking place across the city at the moment that will help to put Hull on the map a world-class destination, bringing investment, jobs and prosperity to the city.”